 Following the ouster of Pres.
 Charles Taylor in 2003, Weah returned to Liberia as a goodwill ambassador for the United Nations.
 In 2005 he ran for president of the country as a member of the Congress For Democratic Change (CDC) party.
 After winning the first round of voting, he was defeated by ‘Ellen Johnson Sirleaf’ of the Unity Party (UP) in the runoff election in November 2005.
 Weah initially challenged the election results in court, deciding to drop his case the following month.

 Weah faced Johnson Sirleaf again in the October 2011 presidential election, but this time as a vice presidential candidate running on the CDC ticket with presidential candidate Winston Tubman.
-Johnson Sirleaf and Tubman emerged with the most votes, but—as neither garnered a majority—a runoff election was held on November 8.
-Less than a week before the runoff, however, Tubman cited CDC complaints about irregularities in the first round of voting and withdrew from the race.
+Johnson Sirleaf and Tubman emerged with the most votes, but neither garnered a majority causing a runoff election November 8, 2011.
+Less than a week before the runoff, Tubman cited CDC complaints about irregularities in the first round of voting and withdrew from the race.
 He also urged his supporters to boycott the election.
 International observers, who had previously declared the first round of voting to be free and fair, said his allegations were unsubstantiated.
-Johnson Sirleaf was reelected by a wide margin, although her victory was clouded by the withdrawal of the Tubman-Weah ticket from the race and by low voter turnout.
+Johnson Sirleaf was reelected by a wide margin, as her victory was overshadowed by the withdrawal of the Tubman-Weah ticket from the race and low voter turnout.

 Full article and credit to Britannica Website.
-Note: The images were added by libspot which is not part of the original article
+Note: The images were added by libspot.